teSill/UniversalGameLauncher/README.md

 - Easy to use and customize
 - Version checking/Auto updating of your game
 - Grab XML data from the server to display things like the built-in patch notes
+- Will work with games from any game engine (Unity, Unreal Engine, Godot, any!)

 ![image_1](http://temsoft.io/launcher/Launcher_Ready.png)
 ![image_2](http://temsoft.io/launcher/Launcher_Updating.png)